mattgallagher/CocoaWithLovePlaygrounds/README.md

 Note that the playground may take about 10 seconds to start while it compiles the associated "Sources" for the project.

-## CwlLayout: a declarative wrapper around Auto Layout
+## CwlLayout: a Swift wrapper around Auto Layout

-This article originally appeared on the [Cocoa with Love](https://www.cocoawithlove.com) website: [CwlLayout: a declarative wrapper around Auto Layout](https://www.cocoawithlove.com/blog/cwllayout.html).
+This article originally appeared on the [Cocoa with Love](https://www.cocoawithlove.com) website: [CwlLayout: a Swift wrapper around Auto Layout](https://www.cocoawithlove.com/blog/cwllayout.html).

 The playground should work in Xcode 8.3.3 and Xcode 9.